 10. 'Your idea isn't original!': Did I ever say it was?
 I write a lot of cliched and overused ideas, but I always mention that in the first AN of the fic.
 Oh dear, do we need to go back to number 8 again?
 Once I get the overdone ideas out of my system, I'll start on the more original ones.
 Cliches are cliches for a reason, after all.

 11. 'I had to read back to remember what was happening': Good for you.
 If my chapters are as short as most say, it shouldn't have taken that long to read through the fic again.
-My muse isn't going to stay any longer, or work any faster, just because you had to read things over again.
+My muse isn't going to stay any longer, or work any faster, just because they had to read things over again.
 I live with an emotionally blackmailing mother.
 Guilt trips don't work on me anymore.

-14. 'I like it, but when's the smut going to happen?': I love smut too (who doesn't?), but if you're that impatient for it, why not read a PWP instead?
+14. 'I like it, but when's the smut going to happen?': I love smut too (who doesn't?), but if they're that impatient for it, why not read a PWP instead?
 No plot and all smut, right?
 Or would it be preferable if I skipped through all the plot and just let them have sex?
 The characters will shag when the plot calls for it, otherwise nothing will even make sense and there would be no point in making a story out of it.